joaosantos15/plasma-contracts/security/spec.md

 The following roles exist in the root chain contracts as well as in the OMG network components, the child chain and the watcher.

-- Operator: Runs the child chain and is authorised to create child chain blocks and submit them (root hash) to the root chain.
+- Operator: Runs the child chain and is authorized to create child chain blocks and submit them (root hash) to the root chain.
 - Watcher: Runs an observing node that connects to the root chain and the child chain server's API.
 User ensures that the child chain is valid and notifies otherwise.
 - Plasma User: EOA that has assets on the root chain and who uses them on the OMG network.
 - Authority: EOA used exclusively to submit plasma block hashes to the root chain.
 The child chain assumes at deployment that the authority account has nonce zero and no transactions have been sent from it.
 - Deployer: EOA used to deploy all root chain contracts.
-- Maintainer: MultiSig wallet that is allowed to initiate upgrades of specific root chain contracts.
+- Maintainer: MultiSig wallet that is allowed to initiate upgrades/updates of specific parts of the root chain contracts.
+Can also update the exit bond size.
-- Contract: An root chain contract that is authorised to call specific functions in other root chain contrats.
+- Contract: A root chain contract that is authorized to call specific functions in other root chain contracts.

 ### Todo